 Federal and state regulations make work rules a condition of eligibility for SNAP benefits.
 There are exceptions to this rule.
 If one or more of the exemptions below apply to you, you do not have to meet the work rules.
 If you do not meet any of the exemptions, then you must meet the general SNAP work rules.
 If you fail to follow the work rules without good cause, you will be ineligible for SNAP for a period of time.
-You will be ineligible for one year if you fail to follow the work rules, two years for the second failure, and forever for the third failure.
+You will be ineligible for three months if you fail to follow the work rules, six months for the second failure, and twelve months for the third failure.

 You are exempt from the general SNAP work rules if you:

 - are an applicant or recipient of TAFDC or EAEDC benefits

 - are pregnant (in your third trimester or later)

 - are physically or mentally unfit for employment

 - work at least 30 hours per week on average or earn more than $217.50 per week

 - take part in an employment and training program at least half-time

 - care for a child under age 6 or a person with a disability (this person does not need to live with you)

 - take part in a substance abuse treatment program